Disney Animal Kingdom Lodge Restaurants offer some of the best dining choices of all the Disney World Resort Hotels.

 You do not get to talk to the chefs or try any of the food – but this is a great free tour and well worth it if you are spending time at Disney Animal Kingdom Lodge.

 You do not need to be a guest to sign up for the Animal Kingdom Lodge Culinary Tour.
-Just meet at the Check in Desk at Animal Kingdom Lodge a little before 4pm.
+Just meet at the Check-in Desk at Animal Kingdom Lodge a little before 4 pm.
 Tours run every day.

 How To Get To Disney’s Animal Kingdom Lodge

 Disney’s Animal Kingdom Hotel is a little out-of-the-way from the main areas of Walt Disney World.
 It is close to Animal Kingdom Park, but there is no walking path from there.

 The only way to reach Disney’s Animal Kingdom is by car or bus.
 If you have your own car and have Advance Dining Reservations for one of the Animal Kingdom Resort Restaurants, you can park for free in the parking lot.